Article

 I've written earlier about the need to decentralize everything.
 Decentralized decision making, which sociocracy supports quite well, makes organizations more stable and intelligent.
 This makes investing in this kind of organization logically more attractive in the long term.

 I firmly believe that in a just world, consent is key.
 Under a command and control regime, people are confronted with decisions that they did not have an opportunity to consent to.
 This often vexes me when we collaborate with customers that have not adopted our ways.
 It could happen for example that the customer decides that they want one team member to change their working hours, another should show up in a particular meeting, and yet another is kicked off the team.
 All of this without asking the poor team members for their consent of course.
 This usually results in a lot energy and time invested to keep the team happy and productive, which imho should have been spent achieving business goals.
-That's why we decided to include organisational coaching into our offering, although I must confess that the organisations that need it most are usually the least likely to ask for it.
+That's why we decided to include organizational coaching into our offering, although I must confess that the organizations that need it most are usually the least likely to ask for it.

-I see more and more groups and organisations that actively work towards decentralization of control, and increased respect for diversity and consent.
+I see more and more groups and organizations that actively work towards decentralization of control, and increased respect for diversity and consent.
 This leads directly to empowering people to do what is best for them, and for the world around them.
 Often with impressive and unexpected results.
 I have hope that modern leaders will have more and more courage to avoid becoming dictators.
 Let me know if you want to do this, especially if you need some help with that!